-The Christmas period and the time leading up to it is the busiest time of year for ecommerce stores.
-In addition to preparing yourself for your own festive activities, you are probably anticipating an increased volume of traffic through your site and with a bit of luck, a higher number of conversions.
+The Christmas period and the time leading up to it are the busiest times of year for e-commerce stores.
+In addition to preparing yourself for your own festive activities, you are probably anticipating an increased volume of traffic through your site and, with a bit of luck, a higher number of conversions.

 Juggling the need to update inventories, keeping an eye on your bids and keeping your budgets favourable can be difficult but also vital in terms of attracting custom during the hectic autumn and winter months.